-On August 28, the Center in Paris welcomed 14 students in the Class of 2020 for a two-week Paris Pre-Orientation Program.
+On August 27, the Center in Paris will welcome a small group of students from the Class of 2021 for a two-week Paris Pre-Orientation Program.

 Read course descriptions below: